JuliaPOMDP/POMDPs.jl/README.md

 - `value(policy::Policy, belief::Belief)` returns the expected value for the current belief given the policy
 - `value(policy::Policy, state::Any)` returns the expected value for the current state given the policy

+## Belief Functions
+- `update_belief!(b::Belief, pomdp::POMDP, action::Any, obs::Any)` updates the belief b given the previous belief, the
+  action and the observation